arjunkmrm/estimating-adolescent-sleep-need/README.md

 ### Histogram - Normality of distribution

 The plot indicates a left skew.
-Let’s check the histogram
+I checked the histogram

 ![](README_files/figure-gfm/unnamed-chunk-18-1.png)<!-- -->